jonwhittlestone/notes/_posts/2020-07-29-saa-c02-chad-smith-pearson-live-lesson.md

 - Use an EC2 Cluster Placement Group during instance launch.
     - _not good for resillience or outside communication_
 - **Use an EC2 Partition Placement Group during instance launch.**
-    - _Good for spreading instances accross hardware so instances in one partitiion don't share underlying hardware with instances in other partitiions and ideal for distributed workloads_
+    - _Good for spreading instances accross hardware so instances in one partition don't share underlying hardware with instances in other partitiions and ideal for distributed workloads_
 - Configure jumbo frames on the EC2 instances.
 - **Use EC2 instance types that support Enhanced Networking.**